Codasign/combination-box/handout/combination_box.md

 #### Compile and upload

 Compile errors?
-Upload errors?
+It happens.
+Not to worry.
 Where in our code do we define `buttonPin`?
 How does the code know to read from pin number 6?

 ### Open the Serial Monitor (*ctrl + shift + m*)